Hammond, Louisiana: Education

 Southeastern Louisiana University (SLU), based in Hammond, is one of the state's regional universities and one of the city's largest employers.
 It was established in 1925 through the efforts of the educator Linus A. Sims, then principal of Hammond High School.
 The city is also home to Northshore Technical Community College.
 There are also two vocational colleges in the city, Petra College and Compass Career College, both of which offer allied health and medical certifications.

 The city's public schools are part of the Tangipahoa Parish School System and include Hammond High Magnet School, Hammond Junior High, Eastside Elementary, Westside Elementary, SLU Laboratory School, and Crystal Academy (an alternative school).

-The Catholic Church operates two schools in Hammond: Holy Ghost Catholic School (pre-kindergarten through 8th grades) and Saint Thomas Aquinas High School, which is just north of the city.
-In addition, Trafton Academy (pre-K through 8th) and Oaks Montessori School (pre-K through 8th) are private schools serving area students.
+The Catholic Church operates two schools in Hammond: Holy Ghost Catholic School (pre-kindergarten through 8th grades) and Saint Thomas Aquinas High School.
+Trafton Academy (pre-K through 8th) and Oaks Montessori School (pre-K through 8th) are private schools.

-In 2018, press reports indicated that only 74% of the local population held high school diplomas.
-In this respect, Hammond ranks among the bottom 25 cities nationally and is comparable to Salem, Oregon, and Tucson, Arizona.
-With only 20% of people having a college degree, the city was in the bottom quarter nationwide in this ranking too.
-Schools in this district are ranked in the lower 50% of public schools in the state.

-The TPPS had 19,500 students enrolled for the 2020-2021 academic year and an annual budget of $219 million.

-Sports, parks, and recreation

-The Southeastern Louisiana Lions sports teams use multiple venues in Hammond.
-Chappapeela Sports Park hosts American football, baseball, basketball, lacrosse, soccer, softball and volleyball.